ncl427/IBN-Manager/README.md

 3. **Controllers folder**
     - The controllers folder contains controller classes.
 If we need to create controllers, the corresponding classes generated will go here.
-    - Core bossiness logic of each view is coded here.
+    - Core business logic of each view is implement here.
     - By default, UrlMappings.groovy is also created in this folder.
 This is the file where we can control how requests, depending on url format, direct to which controller or resource.

 4. **Views folder**
     - The views folder contains GSP files.
 This is the equivalent of Java's JSP files in Grails framework.
-This is where we put HTML related code to be rendered and shown to users.
+    - This is where we put HTML related code to be rendered and shown to users.
-    - Each controller (E.g. HelloController.groovy) will have a corresponding folder with the same name (without the controller suffix and the first letter is not capitalized).
-There is a special folder named layouts where templates are placed.
+    - Each controller will have a corresponding folder with the same name (without the controller suffix and the first letter is not capitalized).
-    - Templates are special GSP files that we can use to avoid repetitive code.
+    - There is a special folder named layouts where templates are placed.
+Templates are special GSP files that we can use to avoid repetitive code.
 This is where we will place our web design layout.
 The important thing is it should contain the `<g:layoutBody/>` tag.

 5. **Domain folder**
     -  This is where we will put Groovy classes that corresponds to a table in a database.